 generators:

-# Target all registered clusters
+# Target only registered clusters with an explicit region label

-- clusters: {}
+- clusters:

 template: